EdwinVW/dapr-traffic-control/README.md

 ![Speed trap overview](img/speed-trap-overview.png)

 There's 1 entry-camera and 1 exit-camera per lane.
-When a car passes an entry-camera, the license-number of the car is registered.
+When a car passes an entry-camera, the license-number of the car and the timestamp is registered.

-In the background, information about the vehicle  is retrieved from the Department Of Motor-vehicles - DMV (or RDW in Dutch) by calling their web-service.

-When the car passes an exit-camera, this is registered by the system.
+When the car passes an exit-camera, this timestamp is also registered by the system.
 The system then calculates the average speed of the car based on the entry- and exit-timestamp.
-If a speeding violation is detected, a message is sent to the Central Judicial Collection Agency - CJCA (or CJIB in Dutch).
-They will send a speeding-ticket to the driver of the vehicle.
+If a speeding violation is detected, a message is sent to the Central Fine Collection Agency (or CJIB in Dutch).
+They will retrieve the information of the owner of the vehicle and send him or her a fine.

 ## Simulation

-In order to simulate this in code, I created several services as shown below:
+In order to simulate this in code, I created the following services:

 ![Services](img/services.png)